luizbgomide/sovereign/spells.md

 ### Fear - Level 3
 A wave of numbing terror sweeps over all enemies of the caster within forty feet.

 They must immediately make a Mental save, with failure causing flight.
-Those who succeed at the check suffer one point of damage per caster level from demoralization and despair, with those brought to zero hit points instead regaining one hit point and fleeing.
+Those who succeed at the check suffer one point of damage per caster level from demoralization and despair, with those brought to zero HP instead regaining 1 HP and fleeing.

 This spell has no effect on creatures that feel no fear.